for the Revision, Extension and Further Development

-The group contribution methods UNIFAC and Modified UNIFAC (Dortmund) and the group contribution equation of state PSRK are used world-wide for the synthesis and design of separation processes and a large number of further applications of industrial interest.
-They belong to the most important thermodynamic models for the daily work of a chemical engineer and were therefore integrated in most of the available commercial simulators (e.g. Aspen Plus®, CHEMCAD™, Pro/II, HYSIM, ProSim,...).
+The group contribution methods UNIFAC, modified UNIFAC (Dortmund) and the group contribution equations of state PSRK and VTPR are used world-wide for the synthesis and design of separation processes and a large number of further applications of industrial interest.
+They belong to the most important thermodynamic tools for the daily work of a chemical engineer and are therefore available in most of the commercial process simulators (e.g. Aspen Plus®, CHEMCAD™, Pro/II®, HYSIM, ProSim, Dynsim, ROMeo…).

 The direct sponsoring by the companies even includes the possibility to influence the direction of further developments, so that the models will definitely become more and more attractive for the chemical industry.

 20th joint DDBST user and UNIFAC consortium member meeting announced